JGore99/The-Project-Manager/README.md

 ## Description:

-A project management application, designed to help user tract multiple projects from conception to competition.
+A project management application, designed to help users tract multiple projects from conception to competition.

 <p>&nbsp;</p>